-In addition to the cumulative effects described in a. through j. above, cumulative adverse effects resulting from the WIS 23 Build Alternatives include the slight increase in the pace of development, which could affect farmlands and woodlands, particularly those in the Niagara Escarpment.
+In addition to the cumulative effects described in a. through j. above, cumulative adverse effects resulting from the WIS 23 build alternatives and corridor preservation improvements associated with them (if implemented) include the slight increase in the pace of development, which could affect farmlands and uplands, particularly those in the Niagara Escarpment.

-The combination of access controls, intersection improvements, and interchanges associated with the WIS 23 Build Alternatives will likely have the result of focusing development near the interchanges and reducing scattered development throughout the remainder of the study area (an indirect effect).
+The combination of access controls, intersection improvements, and interchanges associated with the WIS 23 build alternatives will likely have the result of focusing development near the interchanges and reducing scattered development throughout the remainder of the study area (an indirect effect).
 By reducing the indirect effect of scattered development, the cumulative effect to agricultural lands and uplands will be reduced.